JosieHong/JosieHong/README.md

 #### I'm a PhD student in Computer Science

-- 🖥️ Deep Learning
+- 🖥️👩‍💻 Deep Learning
-- 🌱 Bioinformatics
+- 🌱🧪 Bioinformatics

 #### I'm working on

-- 🧪 Molecular Tandem Mass Spectra Prediction
+- 🧬🔮 Molecular Mass Spectra / Properties Prediction
-- 🧬 Major Histocompatibility Complex (MHC) Binding Prediction

 #### I used to work on